toolness/all-my-etherpads/README.md

 [All My Etherpads][] is a simple mobile Web app that solves these problems by storing HTML versions of your Etherpads for offline viewing.

+## Compatibility

+The app has been tested on the latest desktop and mobile versions of Firefox and Safari, as well as the desktop version of Chrome.

 ## Technical Details

 The app consists entirely of static files, though it uses a cross-domain Ajax